Resolving the Exploration-Exploitation Dilemma in Evolutionary Algorithms: A Novel Human-Centered Framework: The Canonical Genetic Algorithm (GA)

 \section{The Canonical Genetic Algorithm (GA)}

-GAs are among the most important and widely applied EAs for solving complex computational tasks (\cite{gonzalez_handbook_2007}, \cite{sarker_evolutionary_2003}).
 The first variant of GAs was introduced by Holland in the 1960s and later refined in the 1970s through collaborations at the University of Michigan.
-As the name suggests, GAs draw inspiration from Darwinian principles of evolution, particularly natural selection, genetic variation, and the survival-of-the-fittest paradigm (\cite{darwin_origin_1859}).
+It is commonly referred to in the literature as the simple or canonical GA.
+Like all EAs, GAs are inspired by the Darwinian theory of evolution (Darwin, 1859) but their terminology is derived from natural genetics.

-In this work, we adopt the function-optimizer interpretation of the GA and specifically implement Holland's original formulation, commonly referred to in the literature as the simple or canonical GA.
-The progression of the GA is organized into six key steps, implemented through specific GA operators that collectively shape its evolutionary cycle.
+The progression of the GA is organized into six key steps, each implemented through specific stochastic operators that collectively shape its evolutionary cycle.
 These steps are detailed below.